ALDC: Liberal Democrat Councillors and Campaigners - Campaigning Liberal Democrats

 You can download your full pack of English nomination papers from the Electoral Commission website.
 Even if you council produces its own nomination papers you can still use the Electoral Commission ones.

-Remember if you are sorting the local nomination paperwork for this year’s Police & Crime Commissioner or Combined Authority Mayoral elections these have different nomination papers and require 100 signatures rather than 2.
-You can download the forms here for PCC elections and Mayoral elections.
+Remember if you are sorting the local nomination paperwork for Combined Authority Mayoral elections these have different nomination papers.
+You can download the forms here for Mayoral elections.

 It is vital that you submit early.
 The deadline is final and there is no appeal.
-You should make sure your forms are in and accepted several days before the deadline.
+Make sure your forms are in and accepted several days before the deadline.
 If something goes wrong you need to leave yourself time to correct any mistakes.

 You should check your eligibility to stand in the forthcoming election.
 There are a number of criteria that make you eligible to stand, and a number of criteria that can also disqualify you from standing.
 You can check your eligibility with the Electoral Commission’s Guidance for Candidate’s and Agents here.